jwhpryor/jni-bind/README.md

 <a name="jvm-lifecycle"></a>
 ## JVM Lifecycle

-JNI Bind requires some minor bookkeeping in order to ensure acccess to a valid `JNIEnv*` as well cached `jMethodIDs`, `jclass`, etc.  The simplest way to do this is to include it in your `JNI_OnLoad` call.
-Ensure this object outlives the surrounding `JNI` call or object's lifetime.
+**JNI Bind requires some minor bookkeeping in order to ensure acccess to a valid `JNIEnv*`**.
+To do this, create a [`jni:;JvmRef`](jvm_ref.h) whose lifetime extends past any JNI Bind call (*a function local static is a reasonable way to do this, although sanitizers will flag this as a memory leak, so all tests explicit manage the lifetime of the jni::jvmRef).

+The simplest way to from the `JavaVM*` in your `JNI_OnLoad` call. **This object's lifetime must outlive all JNI calls.**

 ```cpp
 JNIEXPORT jint JNICALL JNI_OnLoad(JavaVM* pjvm, void* reserved) {